Llanbadoc

 Llanbadoc (Llanbadog Fawr) is a village and community in the county of Monmouthshire and the preserved county of Gwent in Wales.
 The population of the village at the 2011 census was 806.
+The total ward population taken at the 2021 census was 1,426.

-The village is in the Newport postal district of NP15, just across the River Usk from the town of Usk (Brynbuga), off the A472.
-Llanbadoc is within the British House of Commons and Senedd constituencies of Monmouth.
+Llanbadoc sits in the Newport postal district of NP15, just across the River Usk from the town of Usk (Brynbuga), with access off the A472.
+The village falls within the Monmouthshire constituencies of the British House of Commons and the constituency of Sir Fynwy Torfaen for the Senedd.

-There are not many facilities in this small village - there is a village and parish church, a garage, a saw mill, an open prison and an agricultural college.
+Despite its small size, Llanbadoc has a quiet but varied character.
+Its facilities include a parish church, a garage, a saw mill, an open prison and an agricultural college.

-Llanbadoc is the birthplace (1823) of Alfred Russel Wallace, Manic Street Preachers bassist Nicky Wire, and advertising executive Rory Sutherland.

-The community includes the villages of Monkswood and Glascoed.
+The community includes the villages of Monkswood, Little Mill and Glascoed.

 Governance

 An electoral ward in the same name exists.
-This ward stretches north from Llanbadoc to Gwehelog Fawr.
+This ward stretches north from Llanbadoc to Little Mill, Monmouthshire.
+In May 2022 under the county-wide review by the Local Democracy and Boundary Commission for Wales the village of Little Mill was added to the ward.
+The total ward population taken at the 2021 census was 1,426.
 The total ward population taken at the 2011 census was 1,299.